Holidays Around the World: United Kingdom (Victorian Christmas)

 Christmas crackers are a favorite holiday surprise for children of all ages!

 Christmas Crackers are still very popular.
-These small colorfully wrapped tubes are often places next to plates at the Christmas dinner table.
+These small colorfully wrapped tubes are often placed next to plates at the Christmas dinner table.

 It is easy to make your own Christmas Crackers!